charliepy/learn-pyspark/README.md

 This project consists of exercises from two courses:

 1) Spark and Python for Big Data with PySpark
--Instructor: Jose Portilla
+   - Instructor: Jose Portilla
 2) Big Data Analytics Using Spark
    - Instructor: Yoav Freund

 ### Prerequisites